Faeriol/initsys/README.md

 It also downloads the vimrc file
 I generate the bash_alias and vimrc from the ones I have locally at time of commit

+## Installation

+Of course it might be more efficient to have the script in your path so you can call it directly.
+Just cp it over, something along the lines of: "sudo cp initsys /usr/local/bin/initsys"

 ## Future

 Here are a few features I'd like to add if I have time/need to work on this script again: